 Inflation, Inflation, Inflation

-The UK has historically had longer lease lengths than other parts of the world, and is pretty much the only country that has upward-only rent reviews.
-The roots of this go back not to feudal times, but to 1955 — that is when University of Reading academic Peter Scott found the first reference to a rent review, as detailed in his book, The Property Masters.
+The UK has historically had longer lease lengths than other parts of the world, and it is pretty much the only country that has upward-only rent reviews.
+The roots of this go back not to feudal times, but to 1955 — that is when University of Reading academic Peter Scott found the first reference to a rent review, as detailed in his book The Property Masters.